 Step 6: Select Create and you’ll see your new label (folder) in the list.

-You can choose where to display it using the Show and Hide options below Show in label list and Show in message list.
+You can choose where to display it using the Show and Hide options below the Show in label list and Show in message list headers.

 Step 7: When you finish, you can head back to your Inbox by choosing that option in the left-hand menu.